“dynamic indie-rock that is vibrant, imaginative, and sparse.”

 Texas-based singer/songwriter Darrel Hughes crafts dynamic indie-rock that is vibrant, imaginative, haunting and sparse.
 Initially a solo project that saw Darrel write a song per week for three years, Darrel recruited other band members to create a live version of the band.
 They have release two EPs and just completed tracking their first full-length album.
 Their gritty, do it yourself rock has an authentic, intimate and powerful sound.
 Fans and friends agree that Darrel's music has a unique aesthetic but summons sounds of Tom Petty, Courtney Barnett and Wilco.
 The band has been featured on KRTU's Live and Local with Jeannette Muniz.
-Darrel has performed at venues such as San Antonio's Ventura (formerly the Warhol, formerly the 1011) and 502 bar as well as the world famous Antone's, Red Eyed Fly, and Hole in the Wall in Austin.
+Darrel and the Rowdy Crowd have performed at venues such as San Antonio's Ventura (formerly the Warhol, formerly the 1011) and 502 bar as well as the world famous Antone's, Red Eyed Fly, and Hole in the Wall in Austin.

 you. me. us.